National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/practices.md

-* Beware making estimates or predictions that rely on a random sample of ‘controls’ (as those in N3C are [matched to confirmed COVID-19 cases within data partner by age, sex, & race/ethnicity](https://github.com/National-COVID-Cohort-Collaborative/Phenotype_Data_Acquisition/wiki/Phenotype-3.0---Additional-Information))
+* Beware making estimates or predictions that rely on a random sample of "controls" (as those in N3C are [matched to confirmed COVID-19 cases within data partner by age, sex, & race/ethnicity](https://github.com/National-COVID-Cohort-Collaborative/Phenotype_Data_Acquisition/wiki/Phenotype-3.0---Additional-Information))
     * The COVID phenotype data partners use to generate N3C data match patients using 2 controls:1 case based on age, sex, race, and ethnicity
     * Therefore, age, sex, race, or ethnicity should never be features of a prediction model between COVID positive _and COVID negative patients_
 * Because each COVID-19 case is matched with two others, data come in with ostensible controls for each COVID-19 case, no population-targeted inference (prevalence or incidence) can be made, even with Level 3 data.